fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-lycian.md

-## Coto Sans Lycian
+## Zoto Sans Lycian

-Coto Sans Lycian is a design for the Lycian script.
+Zoto Sans Lycian is a design for the Lycian script.

 It contains 33 glyphs, and supports 34 characters from the Unicode blocks: Lycian.